Preparing for Birth: Setting the Stage

 -

-You should include your partner in all decisions; however, we will focus entirely on you in the following blog post.
+You should include your partner in all decisions; nevertheless, in the following we will focus entirely on you.

 Photo by Rebekah Vos on Unsplash

 One of the most important decisions in preparing for the birth is choosing the place of birth.
 Where should your child be born?
-How you optimally prepare for the birth depends heavily on this decision.
+What your ideal preparation looks like depends greatly on this decision.

-Below, we present the three common places of birth:
+Below we present the three common places to give birth:

 -